Lemon Blueberry Pancakes

 Tips for making the BEST lemon blueberry pancakes

-- Zest the lemon finely (we like to use a microplane.)
+- Zest the lemon finely (I like to use a microplane.)
 The lemon zest adds a lot of pop to these pancakes and the finer it is, the better it will distribute through the batter.

 - For light and fluffy pancakes, don’t over-mix the batter!
 Stop stirring when only a few streaks of flour remain.